An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-where $t_k$ is the solution to the fixed-point equation in \cref{fixedpoint}. \end{lemma} This result is in fact a special case of Theorem~3 of \citet{fan_asymptotic_2020}.
-The asymptotic expansions in \cref{asympexp} can be understood to hold for $W$ equal to a sign matrix when the eigenvalues are sufficiently separated.
-Explicitly, this leading-order expansion demonstrates that the entries of the $k$-th \emph{eigenvector} have a variance that is asymptotically proportional to the $k$-th \emph{eigenvalue}, a phenomenon that has also been shown in non-network settings (e.g.,~\citet{agterberg_entrywise_2022}). \cref{thm:simple} demonstrates that when the eigenvalues are distinct the asymptotic variance is proportional to the quantity $t_k^2$; however, the difference between $\lambda_k^2/t_k^2$ and $1$ can be shown to be asymptotically negligible for sufficiently dense networks.
-For further details regarding $t_k$, see \cref{sec:eigenvalues}.
+The expansions in \cref{asympexp} can be understood as holding for a diagonal (orthogonal) matrix $W$ with main diagonal elements $\pm 1$ when the eigenvalues are sufficiently separated.
+Explicitly, this leading-order expansion demonstrates that, under certain conditions, the entries of the $k$-th eigenvector have a variance that is asymptotically proportional to the $k$-th eigenvalue, a phenomenon that has also been shown in non-network settings (e.g.,~\citet{agterberg_entrywise_2022}). \cref{thm:simple} demonstrates that when the eigenvalues are distinct, then the asymptotic variance is proportional to the quantity $t_k^2$, while the difference between $\lambda_k^2/t_k^2$ and $1$ is asymptotically negligible for sufficiently dense networks.
+Additional details regarding $t_k$ are provided in \cref{sec:eigenvalues}.

-In \citet{li_two-sample_2018}, the authors prove the distributional convergence of the random variable $\| (\hat{U} W - U)\Lambda\|_F^2$ to a Gaussian random variable.
-This term can be viewed as a modification of the $\sin\Theta$ (Frobenius) distance between the eigenvectors, cf.~\cref{sec:eigenvectors}.
-We are unaware of analogous results in the literature for the $\sin\Theta$ distance itself, but there are several concentration inequalities for the random variable $\|\hat U |\hat \Lambda|^{1/2} W - U |\Lambda|^{1/2}\|_F$ -- see \citet{tang_limit_2018, tang_semiparametric_2017,agterberg_nonparametric_2020} for statements of these results in the settings of random dot product graphs and generalized random dot product graphs.
-The proof of these results is markedly similar to the proofs of the asymptotic normality guarantees; after establishing the asymptotic expansion one must analyze the fluctuations of the leading term $\|(A - \E[A]) U \Lambda^{-1/2} \|_F^2$ about its expectation.
-For the random variable considered in \citet{li_two-sample_2018}, the leading term is simply $\|( A - \E[A])U\|_F^2$ which is amenable to analytical calculations for model studied therein.
+The convergence of $\| (\hat{U} W - U)\Lambda\|_{\operatorname{F}}^{2}$ to a Gaussian random variable is established in \citet{li_two-sample_2018}.
+This expression can be viewed as a modification of the $\sin\Theta$ (Frobenius) distance between the eigenvectors, cf.~\cref{sec:eigenvectors}.
+Though there do not appear to be existing distributional results for $\sin\Theta$ distances customized to network problems, existing works do give concentration inequalities for the random variable $\|\hat U |\hat \Lambda|^{1/2} W - U |\Lambda|^{1/2}\|_{\operatorname{F}}$.
+Namely, see \citet{ tang_semiparametric_2017,tang_limit_2018,agterberg_nonparametric_2020} for applicable results to (generalized) random dot product graphs.

-Asymptotic multivariate normality results by themselves do not address consistent estimation of the limiting covariance matrix for each row, which would be necessary to devise asymptotically valid confidence regions or provide data-driven uncertainty quantification.
+Asymptotic multivariate normality results by themselves do not address consistent estimation of the limiting covariance matrix for each row, which are needed to devise asymptotically valid confidence regions or provide data-driven uncertainty quantification.
 In \cref{sec:hyp_testing}, we review hypothesis testing settings where consistent estimation of the limiting covariance is possible.